 - 2 cups beef broth

-- Cornstarch slurry (2 tbsp cornstarch mixed with 2 tbsp water)
+- Cornstarch slurry (2 tbsp cornstarch mixed with 2 tablespoon water)

 Caramelized onions/mushrooms for sauce